 Caveat: if you recognize a famous face on the street or in the supermarket do not ask for an autograph.
 Ever.
-Mind your own business.
-We know that is improbable for an American but here, you had better if you want to have friends.
+Mind your own business if you want to have friends.

 For as long she could stand Sam Shepard pinching every waitress, Jessica Lange lived here with him.
 Alan Alda had a place nearby.

 With no ostentation whatever, billionaire mensch Edgar Bronfman moved in to be near family and raise bison.
 Very different style.
 Kluge favored a Volvo limo and had two of them; Bronfman drove beat-up wheels, around here at least.
-Both have been wonderfully generous to the University.
+Both were wonderfully generous to the University.

 Multi-multi-millionaire widows move here for the company.
 The Cities Service widow lives and invests here, as does the Schenley widow.
 There's an heiress to downtown Palm Beach with a husband named Merlin.

-A grand duchess who lived the Cinderella story in reverse deserves a page to herself and we give her one here.
-(We were friends, so these include personal memories.)
+A grand duchess who turned the Cinderella story upside down deserves a page to herself and we give her one here.
+We were friends, so those are personal memories.